Apply for BioGEM Today

 BioGEM requires two letters of recommendation.
 Follow the prompts on the NSF ETAP website to send a request to your letter writers.
 Typically, it is appropriate to reach out to a letter writer personally before going through an automated system.
 By reaching out personally, you can obtain their consent and confirmation that they are willing to write a letter on your behalf.
 Once your prospective letter writer has agreed to serve as a reference, you can inform them that the ETAP system will send them an email containing a link to submit their recommendation.
 Additionally, the ETAP system offers the option to send reminder emails to letter writers if needed.
 For further details, please visit NSF ETAP and click on FAQ on the upper right side of the page for additional information.

-Potential BioGEM Projects
+Potential BioGEM Labs

 Join the Baum Lab